 From 2006 to 2012, MCC and the Government of Mali worked in close partnership to develop and implement a $460 million compact investment in the economic future of Mali.
 The compact was scheduled to conclude on September 17, 2012.

 MCC takes seriously its partner countries’ commitment to democratic governance and the rule of law.
-The recent military coup in Mali was in direct conflict with these principles.
+A military coup in Mali was in direct conflict with these principles.
 Consequently, on May 4 2012, the Board authorized the termination of the Mali Compact no later than August 31, 2012.
 MCC officially terminated the compact on August 24, 2012.

 The compact has been restructured due to escalating global construction costs and currency fluctuations.
 Funds formerly designated for an Industrial Park Project have been allocated to the Airport Project.